wearebase/base-bash-bosh/README.md

 ## Prerequisites:

-* You will need the following on your machine `sshpass`
+* You will need the following on your machine `sshpass` `git`

-        ubuntu: sudo apt-get install sshpass
+        ubuntu: sudo apt-get install sshpass git

 ## Installation